DFF Grant

 Emily Wong, Adélaïde Genay, Jens Emil Sloth Grønbæk, and Eduardo Velloso.
 2025.
 Spatial Heterogeneity in Distributed Mixed Reality Collaboration.
 In Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems (CHI ’25).
 Association for Computing Machinery, New York, NY, USA, Article 980, 1–19. https://doi.org/10.1145/3706598.3714033

-This goal of Blended Realities is to enable flexible and spatial team collaboration over distance through XR.
+The goal of Blended Realities is to enable flexible and spatial team collaboration over distance through Mixed Reality.

-The DFF grant funded a stay with Prof. Eduardo Velloso and other XR experts at the University of Melbourne in Austrialia, which enabled the pursuit of the described research agenda.
+The DFF grant funded a stay with Prof. Eduardo Velloso and other Mixed Reality experts at the University of Melbourne in Austrialia.

 Explore the outcomes of the project here.